 You are sitting in your doctor’s office after hurting your knee while playing basketball and he tells you that your have torn your patellar tendon ….. now what?
 The patellar tendon is a strong tendon that extends down from the thigh muscle (Quadricep) and attaches the knee cap (patella) to the shin bone (tibia).
 Its main function is to help straighten the knee.
 This tendon can be torn by a forceful contraction of the quadriceps while performing running or jumping activities.
 It also can be torn by falling directly on the knee.
 In both of these cases the patellar tendon can be partially torn or completely ruptured (torn fully).
 As with any injury, the severity greatly impacts the timetable for recovery.
 A partial tear can be treated with immobilization and physical therapy, but in more severe cases with a ruptured tendon, the best course of intervention is a surgical repair performed by an orthopedic surgeon.
+The recovery time after a patellar tendon rupture will also vary based on the individual surgeons rehab protocol.

 Surgery to repair the patellar tendon involves reattaching the tendon that was torn either suturing the two torn ends together or using a different structure to bridge the gap.
 Following surgery it is very important to limit how far the knee is bent to allow for healing.
 Gradually over time this will be increased to allow the new surgically repaired tendon to safely lengthen.
-Here are a few things to keep in mind following a patellar tendon rupture:
+Here are a few things to keep in mind withe the recovery time following a patellar tendon rupture:

 Not everyone that has this injury is an athlete and may not be looking to get back to sports activities.
 For those people not returning to sports activities, here are some functional things to think about.